sjnonweb/highlevel-bulk-actions/README.md

 ## Features

 **1. Entities and Actions:** The service currently supports Bulk actions on the Contact Entity located in `src/contacts/entities`.
-Adding support for more entities will require:

-  1. Create the Entity module with schema and service methods.
-  2. Implement `EntityProcessor` class by extending abstract class `BulkActionProcessor` from `src/bulk-actions/processor/abstract.processor.ts`.
-Which implements `IBulkActionProcessor` interface
-  3. Register this `EntityProcessor` in BulkAction module

 **2. Horizontal Scaling:** The worker container defined in `Dockerfile.worker` file can be scaled via docker-compose like so: `docker-compose up -d --scale worker=3`